ericsink/SwiftWinRT/README.md

 Swift bindings for WinRT.
 It has changed very significantly from the original repo.

-There are four SwiftPM packages here:
+There are five SwiftPM packages here:

-WinRT contains the core definitions for supporting IInspectable and such.
+- WinRT contains the core definitions for supporting IInspectable and such.
 It is largely similar to the original repo.

+- WindowsSdk contains automatically generated bindings for a bunch of WinRT things in the Windows SDK.
+It's not complete.

-WindowsApp contains automatically generated bindings for a bunch of WinRT things in the Windows SDK, and the Windows App SDK.
-It needs to be split up further, but for now, it is what it is.
+- WindowsApp contains automatically generated bindings for a bunch of WinRT things in the Windows App SDK.
 Oh, and also, it's not complete.

-Win2D contains automatically generated bindings for Win2D.
+- Win2D contains automatically generated bindings
+for Win2D.
+Oh, and also, it's not complete.

-Samples contains several sample apps.
+- Samples contains several sample apps.

 ----